 If your status changes to non-matriculated student after you renew or have been assigned University housing, you must contact Housing Assignments immediately as you may no longer be eligible for housing.

-If you are living in the subsidized off-campus housing we are not able to offer you a renewal as we may need these apartments to meet the demand from guaranteed first year students for next year.
+If you are living in an academic-year contract on-campus or in subsidized off-campus housing we are not able to offer you a renewal as we may need these apartments to meet the demand from guaranteed first year students for next year.

 How to Renew your Contract